 Is.
-49:13 Sing, O heavens; and be joyful, O earth; and break forth into singing, O mountains: for the LORD hath comforted his people, and will have mercy
+49:13 Sing, O heavens; and be joyful, O earth; and break forth into singing, O mountains: for the LORD hath comforted his people, and will have mercy upon his afflicted.

 Matt.
 28:8 And they departed quickly from the sepulchre with fear and great joy; and did run to bring his disciples word.